evanwills/doingDone__react/README.md

 1. Someone in the family (presumably a parent - AKA "_Approver_") creates tasks and assigns household members to those tasks
 2. Every day a list of tasks is created for each household members
 3. The household members completes task
-4. The _Approver_ approves the task setting the level of completion and the amount of intervention required (i.e. if the task is done without prompting intervention would be 0, if the task doer was repeatedly prompted and cajolled to complte the task intervention would be 3) and points are assigned (also if the household implements pocket money each task gets a calculated dollar value)
+4. The _Approver_ approves the task setting the level of completion and the amount of intervention required (i.e. if the task is done without prompting intervention would be 0, if the task doer was repeatedly prompted and cajolled to complete the task intervention would be 3) and points are assigned (also if the household implements pocket money each task gets a calculated dollar value)
 5. Throughout the week points (and if applicable dollars) are awarded.
 Task doers can see their progress

 ## Todo

-1. Get sort out time management.
+1. Get out time management working __correctly__.
 2. Get local persistance working.
 3. Get user completion of tasks and approval workflow working.
 4. Get images and task steps working.